Attorney Docket Number: 20223727 / 24061.4732US01

 Kuo (see, e.g., fig. 1), in a similar device to Yin, teaches a middle insulator (e.g., insulator layer 112) includes hafnium zirconium oxide (see, e.g., paragraph 23 “…insulator layer 112 includes…hafnium zirconium oxide”).

-Accordingly, it would have been obvious to one of ordinary skill in the art at the time of filing the invention to include the hafnium-zirconium oxide of Kuo within the middle insulator layer, as hafnium-zirconium oxide was a well-known medium in the art at the time of filing the invention as a material to be used as an insulation layer within a capacitor structure, as taught by Kuo.
+Accordingly, it would have been obvious to one of ordinary skill in the art at the time of filing the invention to include the hafnium-zirconium oxide of Kuo within the middle insulator layer, as hafnium-zirconium oxide was a well-known medium in the art at the time of filing the invention as a material to be used as an insulator layer within a capacitor structure, as taught by Kuo.

 Basceri (see, e.g., fig. 16), in a similar device to Yin in view of Kuo, teaches an insulator layer (e.g., Al.sub.2O.sub.3 composite stack layer) includes a stack of interleaving insulating layers (see, e.g., paragraph 65 “The Al.sub.2O.sub.3 composite stack layer 80 may be also formed as a plurality of interleaved layers of Al.sub.2O.sub.3 and a combination of dielectric metal oxides, for example, a combination of any of zirconium oxide (ZrO.sub.2), hafnium oxide (HfO)…”).

-Accordingly, it would have been obvious to one of ordinary skill in the art at the time of filing the invention to include the interleaving insulator layers of Basceri within the middle insulator layer of Yin (note that the middle insulator of Yin is also Al.sub.2O.sub.3), in order to create a more effective multi-functional insulating structure.
+Accordingly, it would have been obvious to one of ordinary skill in the art at the time of filing the invention to include the interleaving insulator layers of Basceri within the middle insulator layer of Yin (note that the middle insulator of Yin is also Al.sub.2O.sub.3) in view of Kuo, in order to create a more effective multi-functional insulating structure.
 In addition, these interleaving materials were well-known in the art at the time of filing the invention to be included within an Al2O3, as taught by Basceri.
 Note that ZrO2 is one of the disclosed types of interleaving insulator layers, and hence shares a same material composition with the bottom insulator layer and top insulator layer of Yin.

-said to be based upon particular chosen dimensions or upon another variable recited in a
+CRITICALITY: The specification contains no disclosure of either the critical nature of the claimed distance ranges or any unexpected results arising therefrom.
+Where patentability is said to be based upon particular chosen dimensions or upon another variable recited in a claim, the

-F.2d 1575, 1578, 16 USPQ2d 1934, 1936 (Fed.
+1578, 16 USPQ2d 1934, 1936 (Fed.
 Cir.
 1990).

 Regarding claim 14, Yin (see, e.g., fig. 16) shows a second passivation layer (e.g., second passivation layer 270) disposed over the MIM structure (e.g., MIM structure 260 composed of bottom conductor plate layer 262 + insulator layer 264 + middle conductor plate layer 266, et cetera).

-Accordingly, it would have been obvious to one of ordinary skill in the art at the time of filing the invention to arrange the ZrO2 layers disclosed within the insulating layer-stack of Basceri to the bottommost layer of said stack, as there are limited arrangements of the interleaved layers possible within the disclosure of Basceri, and this outcome would be obvious to try for one of ordinary skill in the art within the layer of Yin in view of Kuo further in view of Basceri.
+Accordingly, it would have been obvious to one of ordinary skill in the art at the time of filing the invention to arrange the ZrO2 layers disclosed within the insulating layer-stack of Basceri to the bottommost layer of said stack, as there are limited arrangements of the interleaved layers possible within the disclosure of Basceri, and this outcome would be obvious to try for one of ordinary skill in the art within the layer of Yin in view of Kuo further in view of Basceri and Jo.

 Regarding claim 17, Yin (see, e.g., fig. 16) shows a number of conductor plate layers in the plurality of conductor plate layers is between about 2 and 10 (e.g., bottom conductor plate layer 262 + middle conductor plate layer 266 + top conductor plate 269; three distinct conductor plate layers).